Avoiding Sexism in Canada and the United States

 It gets worse.

-Now in 2018 far more attention has turned to the most sinister exploitation of all—males in positions of power overtly or indirectly demanding sexual favours in exchange for business favours such as parts in films, promotions, etc.
+During 2018 far more attention has turned to the most sinister exploitation of all—males in positions of power overtly or indirectly demanding sexual favours in exchange for business favours such as parts in films, promotions, etc.

 All this cannot stand.